Graduate and Postbaccalaureate Admission Requirements

 - those who were previously enrolled as postbaccalaureate students, have broken enrollment at Chico only one semester, and have not attended any other schools in the interim;

-- students with an authorized application fee waiver.
+- applicants with an authorized application fee waiver.

 Completed files for master's program applicants are forwarded to the department for review.
 The department may recommend that you be admitted to one of the following categories: